jackiehjm/stx-docs/doc/source/datanet/kubernetes/adding-data-networks-using-the-cli.rst

         A description of the data network.

     **<mtu>**
-        The MTU of the data network.
+        The |MTU| of the data network.

         .. note::

-            To attach to the data network, data interfaces must be configured with an equal or larger MTU.
+            To attach to the data network, data interfaces must be configured with an equal or larger |MTU|.

+            This is not used by the Kubernetes |SRIOV| plugin.
+In order to address the |MTU| in Kubernetes, the network attached definiition needs to use the tuning plugin.
+For more details, see the examples in :ref:`Create Network Attachment Definitions
+            <creating-network-attachment-definitions>`.

     **<port>**
         The port of the data network.